elunna/nerfhack-changelog/README.md

 * giant praying mantis now ignores all magical scaring
 * giant praying mantis has a higher level
 * glowing eyes get a passive stunning gaze
+* gnolls now have '9' symbol instead of 'G' (Splice)
+* all gnolls get berserking instead of traitorous (Evil)
+* all gnolls get flanking (Splice)
+* all gnolls resist poison, fire, sleep, draining, and sickness.
+They no longer hide.
+* gnoll shamans gets teleport control.
+* gnoll warriors get the lord tag.
+* gnoll chieftains get the prince tag.

 * grave trolls can spawn in graves/graveyards
 * grave troll corpses cause sickness when eaten
 * grave trolls are huge and have thick hides